BranPepp2022/BranPepp2022.github.io/_posts/2018-01-28-perceptron.md

 excerpt: "Information Infustructure II Project"
 mathjax: "true"
 ---

-# H1 Heading: This Project showcases a website programmed using OOP.
+This Project showcases a website programmed using OOP.